 Massive rural to urban migrations have brought about many concrete jungles, such as New York.
 They have also resulted in a rise in the costs of owning property in many countries, causing growth in the demand for smaller homes.

 However, the demand for residential and commercial structures is still on the rise.
-Green building statistics clearly indicate that demand includes more sustainable infrastructures.
+Green building statistics leading up to 2022 clearly indicate that this demand includes more sustainable infrastructures.

 Sources: